CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Implementation Settings

-Among all the parameters, the most flexible one is the choice of sinks and the assignment of their risk weights, since the sinks may be derived and classified into different categories by different strategies \cite{DBLP:conf/ndss/RasthoferAB14, DBLP:conf/trust/GiblerCEC12}.
+Among all the parameters, the most flexible one is the choice of sinks and the assignment of their risk weights since the sinks may be derived and classified into different categories by different strategies \cite{DBLP:conf/ndss/RasthoferAB14, DBLP:conf/trust/GiblerCEC12}.
 Different categorizations of sinks lead to different assessment results because they may affect the dimension of the feature vector and the number of sensitive flows falling into each category.
 The sinks of our implementation are an extension of the default sinks of FlowDroid.
 The rationality of risk weights for the sink category is another issue impacting the quantitative risk of each app.
-To decide the risk weights $w_{sc}$, we first use the keywords in the signature of sink APIs to search for the Android-relevant CVEs and the corresponding CVSS metrics in NVD.
-Based on the average value of the CVSS scores correlated to the sinks of each sink category, we find a partial order of the sink categories.
-Then we approximate and normalize the risk ranking to get the values in Table~\ref{tab:sink-weight}.
-As another choice, risk ranks may be derived by making statistics on the results of the sink ranking approach \cite{DBLP:conf/ccs/TianTYR17} on the permission-based features and a ground-truth dataset.
+To decide the risk weights $w_{sc}$, we use the keywords in the signature of sink APIs to search for the Android-relevant CVEs and the corresponding CVSS metrics in NVD.
+We find a partial order of the sink categories based on the average value of the CVSS scores correlated to the sinks of each sink category.
+Then we normalize and approximate the risk ranking to get the values in Table~\ref{tab:sink-weight}.
 While the risk ranking of sinks is important for per-app assessment, we choose to use the detectability by detectors ($b_{\textsf{tool},i}$) and the number of sensitive flows ($n_{sc,i}$) to decide the features for clustering.
-This choice can avoid the threat summary of each cluster being affected by the uncertainty of risk weights.
+This choice can avoid the threat summary of each cluster being affected by the potential bias of risk weights.

-Besides setting parameters, constructing an adapter for a detector reporting some coarse-grained misuse type, e.g., constantError of \textsc{CogniCrypt}$_\textsc{sast}$, requires more effort.
-From the raw output of \textsf{CC}, we extract $m, p, d$ of the misuse tuple as well as the corresponding error type $err\in Rule_{\textsf{CC}}$.
-We conducted a manual analysis by two independent security experts over a small subset $P_0$ of our dataset $P$ to build a mapping from each detected triple $(m,d,err)$ to some $id$ of our vulnerability list.
-At each step, we pick an app $x\in P$, analyze it with the detector, label the output misuses manually with our vulnerability $id$s, develop the parsing strategies for these output patterns, and apply the strategies on all the detection results of $P$.
-The picked app will be added to $P_0$ until the results of $P$ are completely covered.
-Specifically, we developed our mapping with only 198 apps in $P_0$ (175 from CryptoAPI-Bench \cite{DBLP:conf/secdev/AfroseRY19} and 23 from AndroZoo \cite{Allix:2016:ACM:2901739.2903508}), which is less than 0.5\% of all the app samples.